 "She would not have done that."

 "You don't know what she would have done, Spock, if she were here, living this life."
-You get up, go to him.
-You don't touch him, don't stand too close, not in public.
-"Tell me that you don't want this, and I'll find Sarek and tell him that I was wrong."
+You get up and go to him.
+"Tell me that you don't want this, and I'll find Sarek and tell him I was wrong."

 His face is a mask you can't read.
-For a moment, you think you have lost him.
+For a moment, you think you've lost him.
 Then he closes his eyes and murmurs, "When I was a boy, I would have given anything to have my brother back."

 "No. But he is not yet a man, either."